The Skin I'm In

 The Skin I'm In is a realistic fiction novel written by Sharon G. Flake.
 It was published by Hyperion Books on January 3, 2000.
 It tells the story of seventh-grader Maleeka Madison who has low self-esteem because of her dark brown skin color.
 The novel's themes include self-love, self-esteem, the power of friendship, bullying and body image.
 The anniversary edition was released in October 2018.
 In 2021, Sharon Flake published a sister novel, The Life I'm In, following the character Charlese Jones.

 Synopsis

 Maleeka is a seventh-grader who struggles with her body image due both to society and her classmates' colorist bullying.
 Throughout the novel, Maleeka struggles and ultimately succeeds in standing up for herself and coming to love her skin.
 After the terrible death of her father at age 10, her mother deals with depression by sewing clothes for her daughter.
-But she is a poor seamstress and people make fun of her clothes.
+But she is a poor seamstress and people make fun of her clothes and parents in Alabama.